ojwalch/time-simulations/README.md

 | `Evening_Optimal_Bar_Plot.png` | Efficacy by chronotype (early/late) for the evening-optimal curve |
 | `Midday_Optimal_Bar_Plot.png` | Efficacy by chronotype (early/late) for the midday-optimal curve |

-**Prior dosing history** — illustrates how a subject's dosing history before trial enrollment affects their observed efficacy in the PM arm, as a function of the fraction of pre-trial AM dosing.
+**Prior dosing history** — illustrates how a subject's dosing history before trial enrollment could possibly affect their observed efficacy in the PM arm, as a function of the fraction of pre-trial AM dosing.

 | Figure | Description |
 |---|---|